storageos/tutorials/provisioning-storage/001-hosts-and-nodes.md

 For this tutorial we will use the StorageOS CLI to explore the cluster.
 This is already installed; run `storageos --version`{{execute}} to check.

-Open terminals on the second and third hosts (type `yes` when prompted):
+Open terminals on the second and third hosts:

 `ssh root@host02`{{execute T2}}
 `ssh root@host03`{{execute T3}}